Charles Middleton, 1st Baron Barham: Legacy

 A key leader in the Royal Navy (1778–1807), he was an austere but politically liberal public official.
 As Comptroller of the Navy, First Lord of the Admiralty, and Commissioner, his success in handling the problems of supply, construction, inefficiency, and insubordination made a critical contribution to Britain's naval victories in the Napoleonic wars, according to Bernard Pool.

 Three warships of the Royal Navy have been named Barham in honour of Middleton including the battleship Barham launched in 1914.
 A fourth was planned but never completed.
 Barham Building at HMS Nelson, Portsmouth (HMNB Portsmouth), is also named after Middleton.

 Fictional portrayals

 Barham is a character in Treason's Tide by Robert Wilton, set during the summer of 1805.
 He is also portrayed by the simple moniker of Admiral Barham in Naomi Novik's alternative history fiction series, Temeraire, in the second novel, Throne of Jade, (published with Del Rey in 2006) in which he is depicted as arbitrating a dispute between the Chinese delegation and the British government over the possible return of Captain William Laurence's dragon Temeraire to China.
 His political relationship with William Wilberforce and the Abolitionist movement in Britain is also referenced in the work.
-He is also a minor character in the second book "Post Commander" in the Patrick O'Brian series of Aubrey-Maturin books.
+He is also a minor character in the second book "Post Captain" in the Patrick O'Brian series of Aubrey-Maturin books.